nicocriscuolo/StructuRly/README.md

 ### Outputs download

-The following image shows the main output of StructuRly (the barplot of the ancestry admixture) downloaded from the application after being customized.
+The following image shows the main output of StructuRly (the barplot of the ancestry admixture) downloaded from the application.
 The sample labels on the X axis are colored according to the population indicated in the user input file, while the symbols at the top of the plot indicate the sampling site.
-In StructuRly there are 25 different symbols available but you can also simply decide to split the entire plot on the basis of the different categories of the **Pop\_ID** and **Loc\_ID** variables.
+In StructuRly there are 25 different symbols available but you can also simply decide to split the entire plot on the basis of the different categories inside the **Pop\_ID** and **Loc\_ID** variables.

 ![image\_3](https://user-images.githubusercontent.com/35098432/49118209-bbd9bc00-f2a3-11e8-825f-819557ecec66.png)

 All StructuRly outputs can be downloaded as images in various high quality formats directly from the application user interface.
 However, to download the graphs related to the Triangle plot, obtained through a specific function of the *plotly* package (and not with those of *ggplot2*) you need to download the **orca** software in your computer and follow the instructions at this [link](https://github.com/plotly/orca#installation).
 If you don't install the **orca** software you can always download the Triangle plot through the functionalities of the *plotly* package through the commands displayed directly on the interactive plot.

+N. B.: for dataset with a high sample number (&gt; 500) remember to re-size your plot (width, height and resolution) to better distinguish the bars and the relative IDs.

 ### Example